Telling us about a patient safety concern

 - Preparation of safety recommendations to improve patient safety.

 The process for a full investigation can vary so we’ll always publish key updates our website to keep everyone informed.

 - Once we have completed our investigation, we’ll contact patients, family members or carers to share our findings and get your feedback and input on the draft report.

 - It’s important to ensure that everyone is involved so we’ll also be sharing those safety recommendations and actions from the draft report with the organisations impacted by them.

-- The final report you’ll receive a copy with all of the final safety recommendations and a full version is also published on the website.
+- You'll receive a copy of the final report including safety recommendations.
+The report is also published on our website.